In this article

 How to check your business credit score for free

 If you don't want to pay for your business credit report, there are some ways to get a free peek at your data.
+Two of the companies that offer free credit score reports are Nav and CreditSignal.

 Nav credit reports

 Nav offers free and low-cost business credit information.
 Through Nav, you can get a free summary of your Dun & Bradstreet, Experian, and Equifax credit reports.
-Or, you can upgrade to the paid version for $29.99 to receive your full reports and scores from each business credit bureau, as well as the ability to dispute any errors on your reports.
+Alternatively, you can upgrade to the paid version for $29.99 to receive your full reports and scores from each business credit bureau, as well as the ability to dispute any errors on your reports.

 CreditSignal reports